jnlt3/blackmarlin/README.md

 The Transposition Table (TT) gives us the move we have found to be the best in case we have visited the position previously.
 TT moves are one of the most crucial ways of improving move ordering.

 ### Winning Captures
 We can evaluate each move by using SEE and put winning captures first in move ordering.
+Although moves aren't ordered by SEE but rather by their capture history scores and the value of the piece the move is capturing.
+This both provides more performance over pure SEE and benefits from the adaptive nature of history.

 ### Killer Heuristic
 Killer Heuristic is the idea of using quiet moves that produced a beta cutoff in sibling nodes.
 This is based on the assumption that a move doesn't change the position a lot and we can benefit from moves that worked in very similar positions.

-### Null Move Threats
+### Refutation Move
-A Null Move Threat is the best move we get after executing a search for Null Move Pruning.
-This move can later be used to augment move ordering as it'll likely eliminate moves that don't defend a threat.
+Black Marlin keeps a table of the last best quiet response to each move.
+These moves are later used in quiet move ordering.

 ### History Based Quiet Ordering
 We can order quiet moves based on their history scores in order to search quiets that historically performed better than others first.

 ### Bad Captures
 Bad Captures are moves that most likely make the position worse.
 They are usually put last as they rarely improve the position.
+Similar to winning captures, bad captures are also sorted by capture history.

 ### Under Promotions
 There isn't really a reason to promote to a piece other than the queen in most positions.
 All promotions other than queen promotions are put to the very last of the move ordering list.